tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/create-manipulate-files.md

 Both commands above could have been replaced with one remove command: `rm -rf helloworld`

+!!! tip

+  Until you are confident with file structure and bash commands, it is a good idea to copy instead of move and to
+  * `cp -u` will copy files only if they do not already exist.
+  * `cp -r` is a good command for copying directories, it means `copy recursively` which will copy the entire directory.
+  * `cp -rf` BE CAREFUL with this, it copies the entire directory AND forces the overwrite of any files that already exist.
-Until you are confident with file structure and bash commands, it is a good idea to copy instead of move and to set the interactive flag `-i` on the commands `rm` and `mv` to set up a question that you answer `y` or `n` to before removing.
+  * Adding the interactive flag `-i` on the commands `rm` and `mv` to set up a question that you answer `y` or `n` to before removing.

 ```
 rm -i helloworld/helloworld.txt